stake-house/goerli-eth-bot/README.md

 ![mspaint_2021-07-09_09-35-59](https://user-images.githubusercontent.com/26490734/125041473-16ad3400-e099-11eb-81cc-34c7c4dc9261.png)

+#### Adding the Bot to your server
-4) Add bot to your server
+1) Add the bot to your server

 ![mspaint_2021-07-09_09-39-43](https://user-images.githubusercontent.com/26490734/125041956-9fc46b00-e099-11eb-8732-96442545b3bb.png)

-5) Authorize the bot and it will appear in your server!
+2) Authorize the bot and it will appear in your server!

 _[image source](https://www.writebots.com/discord-bot-token/)_